Generates Graphviz graphics using shortcodes. Supports almost all Graphviz features.

 Graphviz is a way of generating visualisations of structural relationships between objects.
 Almost any kind of diagram where something connects to something else can be drawn and automatically laid out using the language DOT.

 [graphviz] shortcode.
-Various uses are explained in the "How to use" section.
+Details are in the Description section.

 There are however several other introductions to Graphviz and DOT, including an excerpt on the O'Reilly LinuxDevCenter.com site.
 Another approach would be to look at the examples in the Graphviz gallery.

 Users should note that DOT syntax varies between Graphviz processors and also between versions of those processors.
 If in doubt, find an example and experiment with it.

 If you're using a local Graphviz renderer then errors from Graphviz should be presented where you expect the graph to appear.
 Note that because of how WordPress submits content to plugins the line numbering will not always match what you expect.

 The error message when using the

 dot binary will contain the command line used as well as a line-numbered copy of the DOT that was used.

 WordPress encodes HTML entities inside the shortcode block which this plugin attempts to demangle.

 Unfortunately WordPress can also try to do smart character replacement, such as "..." into a UNICODE ellipsis character.
 The Graphviz plugin contains a mapping of many of these back to their ASCII equivalents, but it may not be complete.
 Let us know if you think this is breaking your DOT.
 It's also possible that non-ASCII7 characters do strange things too.

 define("TFO_GV_DEBUG", true) to wp_config.php will cause the plugin to create some diagnostic files in your system